Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 There is a two-part test to determine if retail fraud is considered a “petty offense” under §212(a)(2)(A)(ii)(II) of the INA:

-1. the maximum possible penalty is one year or less, and
+1. The maximum possible penalty is one year or less, and

-2. you received a sentence of less than six (6) months in jail.
+2. You received a sentence of less than six (6) months in jail.

 It does not matter how much time you serve in jail or prison if the maximum possible penalty exceeds one year.
 Conversely, if the maximum is one year or less and you did more than six (6) months, it is not considered a “petty offense.”
-Also, a suspended sentence counts as time served in jail under immigration law.
+Additionally, a suspended sentence is considered time served in jail under immigration law.
 For example, the offense is a Crime of Moral Turpitude if someone convicted of Retail Fraud 2nd-Degree (maximum one year in jail) receives a six (6) month jail sentence suspended if they complete probation.
 A defense attorney must do everything possible to reduce their client’s potential jail time to prevent the offense from triggering immigration consequences.

 Types of Retail Fraud in Michigan for Immigration Purposes